Testura/Testura.Android/README.md

 - `With.Package` - Find nodes that contains the exact package
 - `With.Lamba` - Find nodes with a lamba expression

-`With.Lamba` is a powerful method to find nodes, and you can access both the node's parent and children:
+`With.Lamba` is a powerful method to find nodes and you can access both the node's parent and children:

 ```c#
 With.Lambda(n =>